BlueFisher/Advanced-Soft-Actor-Critic/README.md

   init_log_alpha: -2.3 # The initial log_alpha
   use_auto_alpha: true # If use automating entropy adjustment

-  Learning_rate: 0.0003 # Learning rate of all optimizers
+  learning_rate: 0.0003 # Learning rate of all optimizers

   gamma: 0.99 # Discount factor
   _lambda: 1.0 # Discount factor for V-trace